rocketechgroup/airglue/README.md

 And producing output to these tables in BigQuery
 ![Example DAG output](docs/example_dag_bq_output.png)

+For more details on exactly how this works, see [Example DAG](#example-dag) and [DAG Configuration Explained](#dag-configuration-explained)

+## Key Features
+- User can create DAGs and manage Operator dependencies through a simple YAML file
+- Plug-in enabled architecture allows components such as custom Operators and Operator Factory classes to be added which helps eliminate most duplication
+- Environment, Airflow and static variables can all be defined in the YAML and made available through `{{ params }}` ready to be used in the Airflow templating context

 ## Getting Started
 The following instructions will get Airglue up and running in Docker.